mmorales45/deliveryHelper/README.md

 ## Instructions to run files
 For the ridgeback
 1. `Connect to the HOSTNAME network on the Ridgeback`
+    - This will allow the computer to connect to the Ridgeback.
 2. `con_sawback`
+    - This commands sets the computer's ROS_MASTER_URI to that of the Ridgeback.
     - bash function to complete the three commands at once.
 The ROS_IP is set the HOSTNAME to the laptop, yours will be different than the one below.
         - `export ROS_MASTER_URI=http://192.168.131.40:11311`
         - `export ROS_IP=10.42.0.171`
         - `unset ROS_HOSTNAME`
 3. `sudo ip route add 192.168.131.0/24 via 10.42.0.1`
+    - Assign the computer's address to that of the Ridgeback.
 4. `traceroute 192.168.131.40`
+    - Checks to see if the computer has established a connection to both the Ridgeback and Sawyer arm.
 5. `ssh administrator@192.168.131.1`
+    - Allows remote access to the Ridgeback.
 6. `systemctl stop ridgeback.service`
+    - Stops the base.launch and laser_slam.launch files.
 7. `consawyer`
+    - This commands sets the computer's ROS_MASTER_URI to that of the Sawyer.
     - bash function to complete the following three commands at once.
-There will be no difference between laptops/users.
+There will be no difference between laptops/users and is present on the Ridgeback.
         - `export ROS_MASTER_URI='http://192.168.131.40:11311'`
         - `export ROS_IP='192.168.131.1'`
         - `unset ROS_HOSTNAME`